LievenPetersen/image-maker-for-angry-programmers/README.md

 The idea is to provide a simple image making tool with relatively short loading times for slow potatoes.

-- uses raylib + raygui
+- uses raylib + raygui and tinyfiledialogs
 - runs on Linux (/Unix?) and Windows
 - all dependencies are included
 - **build**: